makrai/notes/farha-22-iSarcasm-semeval.md

   Rajadesingan+ 2015; Bamman and Smith, 2015; Amir+ 2016; Hazarika+ 2018;
   Oprea and Magdy, 2019) has focused exclusively on the English language and,
   * sociocultural aspects of sarcastic communication (Oprea and Magdy, 2020b),
-  * unclear if models trained on English could generalise to other languages.
-To
+  * unclear if models trained on English could generalise to other languages
-* small amount of work on Arabic
+* Arabic: small amount of work
-  (Karoui+ 2017; Ghanem+ 2019; Abbes+ 2020; Abu-Farha and Magdy, 2020) relies
+  (Karoui+ 2017; Ghanem+ 2019; Abbes+ 2020; Abu-Farha and Magdy, 2020)
   * either manual labelling or distant supervision
     * distant supervision is the work of Karoui+ (2017), who consider Arabic equivalents of #sarcasm, such as # éK Q m , , to collect sarcastic tweets
     * (Abbes+ 2020; Ghanem+ 2019; Abu-Farha and Magdy, 2020; Abu Farha+ 2021),
-      used either manual labelling, or a mix between manual labelling and distant supervision.
-When working with Arabic data, these two labelling
+      used either manual labelling, or a mix between manual labelling and distant supervision
   * many dialects that vary both across and within countries
-    * predefined tags in modern standard Arabic (MSA) can thus lead to a plethora of false negatives.
-Similarly
+    * predefined tags in modern standard Arabic (MSA) can thus lead to a plethora of false negatives
-    * the third-party annotators might be unfamiliar with the dialect of the
+    * the third-party annotators might be unfamiliar with the dialect

-# 3 The data labelling method, and statistics on the resulted datasets, in
+# 3 The data labelling method, and statistics on the resulted datasets

 ## 3.1 Overview

-* the sarcasm labels for texts are provided by the authors themselves, thus eliminating labelling proxies (in the form of predefined tags, or thirdparty
+* the sarcasm labels for texts are provided by the authors themselves, thus eliminating labelling proxies (in the form of predefined tags, or thirdparty)
   * one dataset in English and one in Arabic
 * we also ask the author to rephrase the text to convey the same intended message without using sarcasm